Gorilla trekking in Bwindi Impenetrable National Park

 My trekking experience

 Some people are lucky and find the gorillas quite quickly… I was slightly less lucky and tracked for about 2,5 hours before we found the group!
 But the moment you stand there, standing straight in front of the of them, all of it is worth it.
 They are so massive and so beautiful.
 Knowing what a silverback gorilla is capable of, keeps a healthy amount of consciousness among all of us.
-But your heart just melts when seeing the baby gorillas and toddlers.
-There are so many resemblances between human and gorilla babies and toddlers, they just have slightly more hair 🙂
+But your heart just melts when you see the baby gorillas and toddlers.
+There are so many resemblances between human and gorilla babies and toddlers, they just have slightly more hair…

 Gorilla beringei beringei

 The mountain gorilla is a subspecies of the eastern gorilla and lives in Congo, Uganda and Rwanda living in troops lead by the famous silverback gorilla.
 They fill their days with resting eating and travelling.
 They eat the foliage of the forest.
 Such as; leaves, twigs, stem and pith.
 Fruits are a small part of their diet.
 In the evenings the gorillas build a nest to spend the night before they move on to another spot.
-They will not spend two nights in a row in the same place.
-These nests are usually located on the ground.
+They will not spend two nights in a row in the same place and these nests are usually located on the ground.

 In 2011 gorillas were categorised as critically endangered on the red list.
 There was an estimated total of 680 individuals left in the wild.
 The population in the Virunga mountains, in the Democratic Republic of Congo, dropped to only 240 individuals in the 1980’s.
 Due to hunting, habitat loss and disease.
 Extreme conservation started, involving day-to-day protection of gorilla families.
 The latest survey done revealed that there were 604 individuals, a great result after three decades of hard work.